 In fact, they played “hide and seek” with their monster truck in the water.
 One boy would throw the monster truck in the water and the other had to find and recover it.
 This kept them entertained for almost an hour.
 SCORE!

 There is a shop at the beach where you can rent beach chairs, kayaks, and large inflatables to bring some additional fun to the water.
 Similarly, they sell swim shoes and snacks in case you forgot to bring your own.
 The ladies working the shop were extremely friendly and welcoming.

 While there, I noticed families boating, having picnics, and also taking advantage of the hiking trails.
-All of the activities available to do in the Blue Ridge area in a single location was pretty impressive.
-If you’re in the area, make sure you spend some time there.
-It was the perfect “socially distant” beach experience.
+All of these things to do in the Blue Ridge area in a single location were pretty impressive.
+If you’re in the area, make sure you spend some time here.

 My husband was dead set on going to an orchard to get some Georgia peaches.
 Therefore, before we could leave the area, we had to stop at Mercier Orchard.
 I was pleasantly surprised by how awesome of a Blue Ridge toddler-friendly activity it was.

 The Tasting Room